 It’s also important to understand what that mental flow actually is.
 Being “in the zone” is an alpha brainwave state similar to daydreaming, meditation and hypnosis.
 Most athletes will tell you that their zone is a place where they don’t have to think about their sport, rather they just play.
 No thought, just flow.
 That alpha brainwave state is the minimization of conscious thought and the maximization of subconscious flow.

 The conscious mind can only handle about nine things at a time, so it can quickly be overwhelmed.
 The subconscious mind, on the other hand, handles millions of things at once.
 It’s the part of your mind that takes care of heartbeat, blinking, breathing and digestion.
 It makes sense that an athlete would be better served by the part of the mind that adjusts dozens of muscles at a time, accounts for thousands of possible opponent moves, or gauges the necessary swing speed.
 But when we are ready to serve, shoot or putt, and we think about what we have to do or what we don’t want to happen, we are engaging our limited conscious mind.

-What Lee was referencing was that alpha state—the famous zone that all athletes seek.
-What we do as hypnotists is help people train their mind to find it—not through thought but through focus.
-Because when you can find that spot between thought and dreaming that Lee references, you can sink long putts consistently, hit a curveball, serve an ace, surf the swell, or do anything else you want to do in life.
+Lee was referencing that alpha state—the famous zone that all athletes seek.
+Hypnotists help people train their mind to find it—not through thought but through focus.
+When you can find that spot between thought and dreaming that Lee references, you can sink long putts consistently, hit a curveball, serve an ace, surf the swell, or do anything else you want to do in life.

 Read the Article in Natural Awakenings Magazine